sohail/csv/README.md

 ## CSV(Coma Seperated Values) parser

 Training or testing data comes in csv files(one of the other formats).
-This repository is an effort to come up with a very light weight, small library to parse the csv files and get to and get the stored data with as little effort as possible from the point of view of the implementer of the ML algorithms.
+This repository is an effort to come up with a very light weight, small library to parse the csv files and get to and get the stored data with as little effort as possible from the point of view of the implementer the ML algorithms.

 ### Build Environment